India-South Sudan Relation

 Economic and Commercial Relations

-11. Over 90% of South Sudan’s budget funding comes from its oil revenues.
+ONGC Videsh Ltd. (OVL) has made an investment of about US$ 2.0 billion (spread over Sudan and South Sudan) in the hydrocarbon sector since 2003.
+Over 90% of South Sudan’s budget funding comes from its oil revenues.
 Production of crude oil was, however, disrupted from December 2013 due to outbreak of civil war in the country, further deteriorating the economy.
-Since September, 2018, oil production has been revived at a minimal level.
-It was expected to reach pre-2013 level of 3,20,000 bpd, but the production on ground has remained between 1,30,000 pbd to 170,000 pbd until 2023.
-However, after damage to one of the two oil pipelines in Sudan in February 2024, 65% of its oil production has stopped.
-Oil production has partially resumed since January 2025.
+Since September 2018, oil production got revived at a minimal level of 150,000 bpd.
+However, after damage to one of the two oil pipelines in Sudan in February 2024, 65% of the oil production stopped.
+Since January 2025 oil production has partially resumed and is presently around 100,000 bpd.

-12. A few Indian companies/companies where majority share is owned by Indians have presence in South Sudan in different fields, like hotel industry, construction, borehole drilling, printing, retail trading, supplier to UN agencies and oil industry-related services.
+A few Indian companies/companies where majority share is owned by Indians have presence in South Sudan in different fields, like hotel industry, construction, borehole drilling, printing, retail trading, supplier to UN agencies and oil industry-related services.
 Indians also run supermarkets and restaurants in Juba.

 Capacity building